JerryHol/bhconfig/README.md

   - added ilvl and price display lines for all items (uncomment // to use)

 * Added holy grail section
   - Easily add uniques and sets using the provided area and instructions.
-Use either the [slashdiablo chrome extensions](https://chrome.google.com/webstore/detail/slash-diablo-tools/hfbigecinjgkbmdldhgogmdjfblpkagp) or the list [here](https://github.com/BeLikeLeBron/bhconfig/blob/master/Holy_Grail_All_Uniques_and_Sets.txt) to add items into this section of the config
+Use either the [SlashDiablo chrome extensions](https://chrome.google.com/webstore/detail/slash-diablo-tools/hfbigecinjgkbmdldhgogmdjfblpkagp) or the list [here](https://github.com/BeLikeLeBron/bhconfig/blob/master/Holy_Grail_All_Uniques_and_Sets.txt) to add items into this section of the config
-  - added ping all uniques/set optional lines in this section that are off by defualt (uncomment // to use)
+  - added ping all uniques/set optional lines in this section that are off by default (uncomment // to use)

 * Uniques:
 - Tier 1